-Sarah E. Owsowitz is of counsel in Best Best & Krieger LLP’s Environmental Law and Natural Resources practice group.
-Ms. Owsowitz’s practice focuses on California Environmental Quality Act advice and litigation, with a particular concentration on urban decay, climate change, water supply, and cultural resource issues.
+Sarah E. Owsowitz’s practice focuses on California Environmental Quality Act (CEQA) advice and litigation, with a particular concentration on urban decay, climate change, water supply, and cultural resource issues.
+She is of counsel in Best Best & Krieger LLP’s Environmental Law and Natural Resources practice group.

-Of note, Ms. Owsowitz has successfully defended against challenges to the adequacy of environmental impact reports for large-scale grocery stores in Citizens for Responsible Growth v.
-City of Bakersfield (2010) [unpublished decision] and Tracy First v.
+Of note, Sarah has successfully defended against challenges to the adequacy of environmental impact reports and site plans for large-scale grocery stores in Venturans for Responsible Growth v.
+City of Ventura (2013) [unpublished decision]; Erickson et. al. v.
+City of Clovis (2012) [unpublished decision]; Citizens for Responsible Growth v.
+City of Bakersfield (2010) [unpublished decision]; and Tracy First v.
 City of Tracy (2009) 177 Cal.App.4th 912.
-She successfully defended against an attempt to file a challenge to a water supply assessment in California Water Impact Network v.
+She also successfully defended against an attempt to file a challenge to a water supply assessment in California Water Impact Network v.
 Newhall County Water District et al. (2008) 161 Cal.App.4th 1464.

-Prior to joining Best Best & Krieger, Ms. Owsowitz was with Cox Castle & Nicholson and Morrison & Foerster.
+Prior to joining Best Best & Krieger, Sarah was with Cox Castle & Nicholson and Morrison & Foerster.
 Before that, for nearly seven years, she served as a deputy city attorney for the City and County of San Francisco.